 Your collaborative contract includes a number of incentives to stay in the process.
 For example, you must hire new attorneys if the collaborative process is abandoned by a party.
 Moreover, you cannot use any document prepared by experts serving as part of the collaborative divorce team.
 Simply put, you will be forced to start over if you abandon pursuit of a cooperative resolution, which significantly adds to the stress, time and cost of the divorce.

-Contact us at Hallier Lawrence for more information about how we can help you successfully navigate a collaborative divorce.
+Contact us at Hallier Stearns PLC for more information about how we can help you successfully navigate a collaborative divorce.